LB&SCR C2 class: C2 class

-In January 1891, Robert Billinton was given authority to build ten new 0-6-0 freight locomotives, to supplement William Stroudley's C1 class of 1882-7.
+In January 1891, Robert Billinton was given authority to build ten new 0-6-0 freight locomotives, to supplement William Stroudley's C1 class of 1882–1887.
 However, at the time, Brighton railway works was fully committed building Billinton's various classes of radial tanks and so tenders were sought from outside contractors.
 Ultimately the Vulcan Foundry agreed to construct these ten locomotives, and further orders were received at intervals until 55 had been purchased by February 1902.
 The class were therefore nicknamed 'Vulcans'.

 The new class were not as powerful as their predecessors but were found to be both reliable and also capable of running at speed, thereby enabling them to be used on secondary passenger and excursion duties.
-As a result, a further ten were ordered from Vulcan Foundry, which were delivered 1893-4, and twenty five delivered 1900-1902.
+As a result, a further ten were ordered from Vulcan Foundry, which were delivered 1893–94, and twenty five delivered 1900–1902.

+All were built by Vulcan Foundry.

 C2X class

 During the first decade of the twentieth century the railway experienced a rapid growth in freight traffic and by 1905 their locomotives were no longer capable of hauling the heaviest trains without loss of time.
 Douglas Earle Marsh's initial response was to introduce his C3 class with a larger boiler in 1906, but the performance of these also proved to be disappointing.

 However, in 1908 Marsh rebuilt one C2 with a larger diameter C3 steel boiler and an extended smokebox.
 In doing so he created an excellent powerful freight locomotive that was classified "C2X", and nicknamed 'Large Vulcans.'
 The modification was so successful that twenty-nine out of the original fifty-five members of the class were similarly rebuilt by the end of 1912.
 By this time the class were beginning to struggle to keep time when hauling the heaviest freight trains and began to be superseded on these by the K class 2-6-0 in 1913/14, but were nevertheless kept very busy during the First World War on military supply and munitions trains, and three further C2’s had been rebuilt by the end of 1922.

 After the First World War Lawson Billinton acquired ten spare boilers for the class incorporating his own top feed apparatus.
 These were clearly visible when fitted because of the presence of a second dome.